-Yes, you are allowed to obtain a credit report on a prospective tenant.
-If you turn down an applicant because of negative information on a credit report, you must send the applicant an "adverse action" letter, which informs the applicant of three things:
+Yes, a landlord is allowed to obtain a credit report on a prospective tenant.
+If you are a landlord and you turn down an applicant because of negative information on a credit report, you must send the applicant an "adverse action" letter, which informs the applicant of three things:

-Asking prospective tenants to fill out written applications can protect you from lawsuits filed by irate applicants that you rejected as tenants.
+Landlords are not required by law to use written rental applications.
+However, asking prospective tenants to fill out written applications can protect you from lawsuits filed by irate applicants whom you rejected as tenants.

 Because you have no written documentation explaining how you picked Applicant #3, your insurance carrier proposes to pay the rejected applicant $10,000.
-After all, the insurance company points out, it looks bad that you picked a white male with no children, especially since it turns out that the African-American single mother has a higher-paying job.
+After all, the insurance company points out, it looks bad that you picked a white male with no children, especially since it turns out that the Black single mother has a high-paying job.

 Had you been able to produce all the candidates' comprehensive written applications, their credit reports, and references from previous landlords, the result would likely have been different.
-You would have had good written documentation supporting why you picked Applicant #3 -- his credit history and job stability were far better than that of Applicant #5, who (despite her current good job) had recently declared bankruptcy and had poor references from previous landlords.
+You would have had good written documentation supporting why you picked Applicant #3—his salary and job stability were far better than that of Applicant #5, who had only recently started her job and had a bankruptcy in her past.

-For more information, see Nolo's article Choosing Tenants: Avoid Fair Housing Complaints and Lawsuits.
+For more information, see Choosing Tenants: Avoid Fair Housing Complaints and Lawsuits.

-Fair housing laws specify illegal reasons to refuse to rent to a tenant, such as rejecting an applicant because of race, religion, ethnic background, sex, or because the applicant has children or a disability.
+Federal fair housing laws specify illegal reasons to refuse to rent to a tenant, such as rejecting an applicant because of race, religion, ethnic background, sex (including gender identity and sexual orientation), or because the applicant has children or a disability.

-In addition, some state and local laws prohibit discrimination based on a person's marital status, sexual orientation, or age.
+In addition, some state and local laws prohibit discrimination based on a person's marital status, source of income, or age.

 Landlords must apply selection standards, such as requiring a minimum income and a good credit report, equally to all tenants.

 The Fair Housing Acts prohibit landlords from taking any of the following actions based on race, religion, or any other protected category: